jbloomlab/neutcurve/docs/hillcurve_example.rst

 neutralization (see
 `here <https://doi.org/10.1371/journal.ppat.1005110>`__ for a discussion of the phenomenon for HIV).
-For such antibodies, :math:`b` will in general by :math:`>0`.
+For such antibodies, :math:`b` will in general be :math:`>0`.
 Therefore, in the fitting you have the option of constraining the top and bottom to :math:`t = 1` and :math:`b = 0`, or to fit them as free parameters.
+The default is to constrain the top to
+:math:`t = 1` and the bottom to :math:`b = 0`, but you should look at your curves
-The default is to constrain the top to :math:`t = 1`, but fit the bottom :math:`b` to allow for incomplete neutralization.
+to ensure this makes sense--and if they don't plateau at complete neutralization, set the bottom :math:`b` to be a free parameter to allow for incomplete neutralization.

 Since :math:`f\left(c\right)` in Equation :eq:`curve` is the fraction **infectivity**, we expect :math:`f\left(c\right)` to get smaller as the antibody concentration